nens/dask-geomodeling/docs/installation.rst

 4 The tests should now be discovered, and by pressing the ``Debug Tests`` button, it is now possible to place breakpoints and step through the tests.

+See the `VSCode manual for python testing <https://code.visualstudio.com/docs/python/testing>`_ for explanation regarding running the tests.

 A known `issue <https://stackoverflow.com/questions/58799879/vscode-on-discover-tests-error-spawn-python-enoent>`_ can be found on StackOverflow.